 There are more than 100 cannabinoids in cannabis Sativa plants, but Delta 8 THC is rarely found in significant quantities.
 In addition to CBD and Delta 9 THC (what we typically associate with weed), researchers have discovered that other cannabinoids have positive effects on the body as well.
 Delta 8’s effects are thought to be similar but milder than those of Delta 9, which is typically associated with feelings of relaxation and potential mental health benefits.

 Delta 8 Can Come From Hemp or Marijuana Plants

 The source of Delta 8 varies depending on the state’s legal status of marijuana.
 Hemp plants and marijuana are the two main sources.

-Delta 8 products are illicit or legal if medical marijuana is illegal in a given state based on the THC levels in them.
+The legality of Delta 8 products can depend on state laws regarding medical marijuana and the THC levels in the products.
 Most places have extremely low THC limits.
 We’re talking about under 1 percent THC, with some states opting for a cap of as low as 0.3 percent.
 In such a case, hemp would be the only source that could work, so Delta 8 products will be hemp-derived.